Ever since the great Swing Era trumpeter Bunny Berigan drank himself to death at age 33, the enduring mystery has been "Why?"

 That question has always intrigued Paul Keegan, a writer, actor, and trumpet player who decided to invent an answer for the stage.
 The result is I Can’t Get Started, a work of historical fiction more than two decades in the making.

-Conceived as a memory play, the story begins with an older Bunny traveling back in time to his early days in New York, where his romantic notions about music, love, and racial harmony start to collide with reality.
+Conceived as a memory play, the story begins with an older Bunny going back in time to his early days in New York, where his romantic notions about music, love, and racial harmony collide with reality.
 As a white musician in a world dominated by Black innovators, he struggles with questions of authenticity and the demands of a ruthless music business.
-Along the way, Bunny's volatile love life, obsession with music as a mystical experience, and thirst for booze begin to turn his idyllic dreams into a nightmare.
+Along the way, Bunny's volatile love life, obsession with music as a mystical experience, and thirst for booze begin to turn his idyllic visions into a nightmare.

-Below: Bunny (left) during his affair with the singer Lee Wiley (center).
+Below: Bunny Berigan (left) during his affair with the singer Lee Wiley (center).

 Bunny Berigan with Lee Wiley (center)

 During his research, Keegan was struck by what an enigma the musician was, even to his biographers.
-“There’s endless detail about the exterior of Bunny’s life – bands, recording dates, marriage - but almost nothing about his inner life,” he says.
-“So it was exciting to venture beneath the surface and fill up the empty vessel by imagining his ambitions and disappointments, his joys and fears – and then follow the resulting behavior to its denouement."
+“There’s endless detail about the exterior of Bunny’s world – bands, recording dates, tours – but almost nothing about his inner life," he says.
+"That provided an irresistible blank canvas to work with, and it's been fascinating to venture beyond his public facade to imagine Bunny's ambitions and disappointments, his joys and fears – then follow those leads to the play's dénouement."

-Though not a musical, I Can’t Get Started is saturated with music, from the swinging sounds of a live jazz band to a story line that dramatizes the power of music to shape our understanding of the world.
-Productions at nightclubs around New York City re-create the atmosphere of the Onyx Club, a popular 1930s speakeasy on 52nd Street, giving audiences a thrillingly immersive experience.
+Though not a musical, I Can’t Get Started is saturated with music, from the swinging sounds of a live jazz band to a storyline that dramatizes the power of music to shape our understanding of the world.
+Productions at nightclubs around New York City are designed to re-create the atmosphere of the Onyx Club, a vibrant speakeasy on 52nd Street, giving audiences a thrillingly immersive experience.

 Most of the top-notch actors in this production – including Keegan’s co-director, Noah Kleinberg – study at the venerable HB Studio in Manhattan, where the play was developed under the tutelage of the late playwrights Donna DeMatteo and William Packard and the distinguished acting teacher Michael Beckett.

-"We've been so fortunate to work with Michael and this group of talented actors through HB's professional-level program," says Kleinberg.
-"It's been fascinating to watch the play develop over time."
+"We've been so fortunate to work with Michael and the talented actors in HB's professional-level program," says Kleinberg.
+"It's been exciting to watch the play grow and come alive."

 During the project’s long gestation, Keegan kept his eye on his ultimate goal.
-“I want to bring people to that magical place that only live theater and music can take us,” he says.
-“And while this version of Bunny Berigan is pure invention, I hope the play will help give his music — and spirit — a second life.”
+“I want to bring people to that magical place where only live theater and music can take us,” he says.
+"That's the place where Bunny experiences his greatest happiness and deepest sorrows.
+We hope the audience goes with him, giving Bunny's music — and his spirit — a second life.”

 Photo: Rehearsal at HB Studio with Renee Beaumont as Donna Berigan, co-director Kleinberg, and Keegan as Bunny Berigan.